marclove/handbook/benefits/leave.md

 Any employee who is requested to perform service as a juror shall be given unpaid time off while serving on the jury.
 Paid time off can also be used concurrently with this leave.

-## Leave of Absence

-Under special circumstances, full-time and part-time regular employees may be granted a leave of absence without pay.
-The granting of this type of leave is normally for compelling reasons and is dependent upon the written approval of the managing partner.

 [scheduler]: http://dashboard.gaslight.co/schedule
 [fmla]: http://www.dol.gov/whd/fmla/